IDQ Interview Questions and Answers

-It is a set of instructions that describe how and when to move data from source to targets.
+It is a set of instructions that describe how and when to move data from source to target.

-The informatica server follows instructions coded into update strategy transformations with in the session maping determine how to flag records for insert, update, delete or reject.
+Ans: The Informatica server follows instructions coded into update strategy transformations within the session mapping determine how to flag records for insert, update, delete or reject.

-A parameter file is a file created by text editor such as word pad or notepad.
-U can define the following values in parameter file.
+Ans: A parameter file is a file created by text editors such as word pad or notepad.
+U can define the following values in the parameter file.